pohlm01/master-thesis/3_mtc.typ

 A pending batch is not yet due, i.e., the `start_time`~+~`batch_number`~$dot$~`batch_duration` is bigger than the current time.
 A batch in the ready state is due at the current time but has not yet been issued.
 This will typically be a small time frame in which the @ca builds the Merkle Tree and signs the validity window.
-Subsequently, the batch transfers to the issued state, i.e., the @ca published the signed validity window and abridged assertions.
+Subsequently, the batch transfers to the issued state, i.e., the @ca published the signed validity window and Abridged assertions.
 As an invariant, all batches before the latest issued one must be issued as well; no gaps are allowed.

-Every time a batch becomes ready, the @ca converts all assertions it found to be valid into abridged assertions by hashing the -- possibly large -- signature key in that assertion.
+Every time a batch becomes ready, the @ca converts all assertions it found to be valid into Abridged assertions by hashing the -- possibly large -- signature key in that assertion.
 Afterward, it builds a Merkle Tree as depicted in @fig:merkle_tree_abridged_assertion.
-Lastly, the @ca signs a `LabeledValidityWindow` that contains the domain separator `Merkle Tree Crts ValidityWindow\0`, the `issuer_id`, the `batch_number`, and all Merkle Tree root hashes that are currently valid.
+Lastly, the @ca signs a `LabeledValidityWindow` that contains the null-terminated domain separator string "`Merkle Tree Crts ValidityWindow\0`", the `issuer_id`, the `batch_number`, and all Merkle Tree root hashes that are currently valid.
 The domain separator allows the protocol to be extended in the future, if the @ca would need to sign different structs with the same key.
 One example could be introducing a revocation mechanism that requires the @ca to sign some data with the same key.
 Signing the entire validity window instead of each tree root individually has two advantages:
-For one, if a client or Transparency Service is behind more than one Tree Head, only a single signature needs to be transferred instead of multiple, which saves bandwidth and computational effort for the signature verification.
+For one, if a client or Transparency Service is behind more than one tree head, only a single signature needs to be transferred instead of multiple, which saves bandwidth and computational effort for the signature verification.
 The second benefit is that it complicates split-view attacks.
 A @ca would have to keep the split view for an entire validity window instead of just a single tree head, which increases the chances of it being noticed.